c3lang/c3-web/src/content/docs/FAQ/compare-languages.md

 ##### In Odin but not in C3

-- Different syntax and behaviour compared to C.
+- Different syntax and behaviour compared to C
-- Ad hoc parametric polymorphism.
+- Ad hoc parametric polymorphism
-- Multiple return values.
+- Multiple return values
-- Error handling through multiple returns.
+- Error handling through multiple returns
-- A rich built in set of types.
+- A rich built in set of types for maths

 ##### In C3 but not in Odin

-- Familiar C syntax and behaviour.
+- Familiar C syntax and behaviour
-- Semantic macros.
+- Semantic macros
-- Value methods.
+- Value methods
-- Optional contracts.
+- Gradual contracts
-- Built in error handling.
+- Built in error handling
-- Dynamic interfaces.
+- Dynamic interfaces
+- Operator overloading

 ## D